© 2016 Lauren Proctor 32. All rights reserved. Made by Pulsar

 In 2008 Lauren packed up, moved and started self-designing an MA curriculum at New York University’s Gallatin School of Individualized Studies.
 Her program became one of the first to address the rise of social media in academic studies.

 While attending NYU Lauren was hired as the third employee at L2 Think Tank, a firm that helps luxury brands like Neiman Marcus, Gucci, Bergdorf Goodman and dozens of others navigate the digital space.
-From there the rest is history.
 One call led to another and now Lauren’s firm, Proctor + Hall, helps companies across the nation increase revenues and exposure through sound digital strategy, engaging content, and social media programming.
+Some of her current work includes teaching students to code at New York’s General Assembly, making a data dashboard for YouTube partner company Bedrocket Media Ventures and more.

 New York University